Prachi-2312/PATTERNS-CODE/README.md

 <br>
 # Logic-Based Pattern Programs

-This repository contains a curated collection of logic-building pattern programs written in [C++].
+This repository contains a curated collection of logic-building pattern programs written in C++.
 These programs go beyond simple star or shape patterns and are designed to help you strengthen your logical thinking and problem-solving skills.

 ## ✅ Included Patterns:
 - Different shape patterns